 political parties in today's system, but allow citizens to gain a special knowledge of how the system

 works.
 Elections are held to fill city and state positions.
 Activities include legislative sessions,

 campaigning, party rallies, debating, and voting.
 The citizens also receive instruction in Parliamentary

 This "hands on" method is unique and extremely effective.
-Girls State affords participants an opportunity
+ALA Girls State affords participants an

-to live together as self-governing citizens by informing them about the duties, privileges, rights and
+opportunity to live together as self-governing citizens by informing them about the duties, privileges, rights

 process as they progress into adulthood.
-Additional activities include: journalism, singing, talent shows,
+Additional activities include: journalism, singing,city skit night,

 How are these programs funded?